Willio06/SudokuSolver/README.md

 - If there is a cell with a single possibility, it must be that one
 - If there is a number that is only possible in a single cell, it must be that one.
 Note the difference with the other statement.
 A cell can have two possibilities with one only being available at that cell.

+There is an extra method added to narrow down possibilities.
+It is based on how I solved sudokus.
+When in a box, when there is a line of cells, that all have the same number in their options.
+And this number is exclusively in that line of cells, one can rule out the entire column or row for that number since it will be in the line anyway.
+However, this adds more time to getting the possibilities, and so to solving.
+Thus, not advicing to use it.
+It is available as a boolean variable in the possibilities function.
 ### 3) Back Tracking
 This works recursively in the following way:
 - search for some boxes with lesser possibilities (default $k=2$).
 Lesser, such one can easily guess all options.